David-Maisonave/GitRelease/README.md

   - Does NOT create a new Github release, and does NOT upload packages
 - NoIncVer
   - Does NOT increment minor version, and uses last version from previous build.
+- NoClean
+  - Does NOT delete temporary files after processing
 - RelNotes
   - Release notes used to create Git release package.
 Argument should have double quotes.
+  - This option overrides the value in the release_variables.txt
-  - Can include batch variables: %ReleaseName%, %MajorVersion%, %MinorVersion%, %DotNetVer%, %ReleaseTitle%, %Identifier%, %ProgramVersion%, %ReleaseTag%, %YEAR%, %MONTH%, %DAY%
+  - Can environmental variables and/or batch variables like the following:%ReleaseName%, %MajorVersion%, %MinorVersion%, %DotNetVer%, %ReleaseTitle%, %Identifier%, %ProgramVersion%, %ReleaseTag%, %YEAR%, %MONTH%, %DAY%
   - Example: GitRelease.cmd RelNotes "%ReleaseName% Version %MajorVersion%.%MinorVersion% build date=%YEAR%-%MONTH%-%DAY%"
   - Default is "%ReleaseName%_Ver%MajorVersion%.%MinorVersion%"
 - RelTitle
   - Release title used to create Git release package.
 Default is "%ReleaseName%_Ver%MajorVersion%.%MinorVersion%"
   - This option overrides the value in the release_variables.txt
-  - Can include batch variables.
+  - Can include environmental variables and/or batch variables.
 See RelNotes.
   - Default is "%ReleaseName%_Ver%MajorVersion%.%MinorVersion%"
 - TestRun
   - This option is the same as the combination of the following options:
-  - This option overrides the value in the release_variables.txt
-  - NoRepoUpdate & NoGitRel & NoIncVer
+  - NoRepoUpdate & NoGitRel & NoIncVer & NoClean
 - TestVar
   - Only display variable values.
   - To avoid incrementing version, use this command in conjunction with NoIncVer.
 Example: GitRelease.cmd TestVar NoIncVer